simp/pupmod-simp-rsyslog/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-The path to the directory where RSyslog should store disk message queues
+The path to the directory where Rsyslog should store disk message queues

 Default value: '/var/spool/rsyslog'